odradev/casper-contract-schema/README.md

 - `types` - List of custom types used in `entry_points` and `events`.
 - `entry_points` - List of entry points.
 - `events` - List of events.
+- `call` - Optional section for description of the `call` method. `null` when not present.

 ### Types
 Types section is used to defined all the custom defined types in `entry_points` and `events`.
 Custom types can be constructed out of CLTypes and other custom types.

 There are two kinds of types:
 - `struct` - Represents a struct kind of data with a list of named fields.
 - `enum` - Represents an enum type with a list of named variants.
 There three modes when defining variants:
     - `single unnnamed field` - variant with a single unnamed field is encoded as is,
     - `multiple unnamed fields` - variant with multiple unnamed fields are packed into a tuple,
     - `named fields` - variant with named fields are encoded as a struct.

+Entrypoints, arguments, structs, struct's members and enums have `description` filed.
+It can be a string or `null`.

+It is possible to add many arguments with the same name.
+Then all of them have to be marked as `optional`.
+It's up the contract to decide which one to use.

 See [dns_schema.json] for all the examples.